McEarl/forthel-syntax/src/ftl-tex/parsing.md

                | <low-level theorem>
 ```

-Note that in contrast to `<proof step>` low-level definitions cannot be followed
+Note that in contrast to `⟨proof step⟩` low-level definitions cannot be followed
 by a proof.

 _The following rule is adopted from [[2]](#references)._